theRoushan/car-rental/backend/README.md

 # Car Rental Backend

-A production-level car rental application backend built with Go, Fiber, and PostgreSQL.
+This is the backend API for the car rental application.
+The system uses a normalized database structure optimized for performance and scalability.

 ## Features